 - Create a Downtown Management Authority (DMA). - Policy, labor, financing resources will have to be pooled so that there is a coordinated initiative toward redevelopment. - This will in no way replace any current organizational efforts.
-Rather, it will create an environment for a focused approach. - Different resources will be available at different times; it would be the prerogative of this management authority to prioritize accordingly and make strategic decisions on the allocation of these resources for the best case scenario. - Political will, in most cases, drives growth and development This agency will work closely with the city administration to implement the recommendations of this plan as well as any subsequent policy and development efforts. - There are many recommendations in this plan that will require careful consideration of financing and catalytic effect on further growth and redevelopment. - This agency will evaluate needs, resources and priorities and drive the strategic implementation process.
+Rather, it will create an environment for a focused approach. - Different resources will be available at different times; it would be the prerogative of this management authority to prioritize accordingly and make strategic decisions on the allocation of these resources for the best case scenario. - Political will, in most cases, drives growth and development This agency will work closely with the city administration to implement the recommendations of this plan as well as any subsequent policy and development efforts. - There are many recommendations in this plan that will require careful consideration of financing and catalytic effect - on further growth and redevelopment.
+Strategic business recruitment & retention - Strong district advocacy programs to solidify authority, drive the strategic implementation process.

-This agency can be created with support from CURA and CAA to have access to available funding to implement necessary actions.
-Alternatively they should have the borrowing power to acquire funds and/or place options on properties for area).
-The process of recruiting the property owners to future development along with CURA. agree to an assessment and how it will be spent is a time leadership at all levels in the Downtown.
-Develop a new or extend the existing City Center
+This agency can be created with support from CURA and CAA to have access to available funding to implement necessary to acquire funds and/or place options on properties for future development along with CURA.